 Typically, ideas from the Game Jam will carry over into final ideas so some of their design work will already be complete at the Game Jam.
 Team members will complete their design, then decide who is responsible for different items like graphics and sound.
 No single member needs to know how to do everything.
 A successful team should include:

-- Artist: This person creates the pictures used in the background, the moveable images for characters or items (sprites), or maybe 3d models.
+- Artist: This person creates the pictures used in the background, the movable images for characters or items (sprites), or maybe 3d models.

 - Musician: This person creates music for the game.
 Not all games use music, but they make a better experience when it’s there.

-- Programmer: This person writes code, or uses visual tools like Scratch or GameMaker
+- Programmer: This person writes code, or uses intuitive visual tools like Scratch or GameMaker

 - Sound creator: This person makes any sound effects, such as footsteps, picking up an item, power up, or whatever else is needed.